dohack-io/aja-frontend/README.md

 ## About your team
 Frontend happy folks: Jennifer and Luca
-Backend dude: Nikolas and Weiling (Weiling is hello world in backend. she learns constantly!). had fun and learn a lots!
+Backend dude: Niklas and Weiling (Weiling is hello world in backend. she learns constantly!). had fun and learn a lots!

 ## What's next for your project?